tahsinkheya/dv_app/src/documents/Services.md

 of a project that meets the intended functional,economical and aesthetical requirements.
 Our team develops Design concepts; translates them into conventional working drawings and specifications; then ready for construction.
-We can also assist clients in the bidding process and construction management to meet quality, time and cost
+We can also assist clients in the bidding process and construction management to meet quality, time and cost.

 **2. Interior Design**